ARathie/ai-product-catalog-enrichment/README.md

-# AI Product Catalog Scroring and Enrichment
+# AI Product Catalog Scoring and Enrichment

 This project provides an AI-powered solution for evaluating and enhancing e-commerce product catalogs.
 It addresses two critical challenges faced by online retailers: